 We expect participants to follow these rules at all Dragonflight events and venues, and convention-related social events.

 This policy regarding harassment is based on an example from the Geek Feminism wiki created by the Ada Initiative and other volunteers.
 We also drew inspiration from policies found at Nine Worlds and XP2014.

 - Convention name badges are to be worn at all times while in the convention areas.
 Do not lose your badge.
 Replacements may cost full price.
-Only persons with proper name badges will be admitted to events.
+Only persons with badges will be admitted to events.
 Event hosts are responsible for ensuring that this policy is followed.

 - Some of our guests enjoy wearing costumes at the convention.
 Be advised that convention policy does not allow persons to wear uniforms from the last 100 years unless these are active duty personnel in duty uniform.
-We DO NOT have a costume ball or similar event.
+We do not have a costume ball or similar event.

-- Hazardous ornaments, weapons, costume weapons and similar devices are not allowed inside the convention unless they are part of a special event cleared in advance in writing by both the convention and the Hilton Hotel.
+- Hazardous ornaments, weapons, costume weapons and similar devices are not allowed inside the convention, unless they are part of a special event cleared in advance in writing by both the convention and the Hilton Hotel.
 Persons wearing such items will be asked to remove them.

 - Event jumping is discourteous.
 Please do not leave an event early to play in another event.

 - Live-action gaming is only acceptable in the designated LARP areas and as part of scheduled events.
 No live games involving running on or around the premises and/or brandishing weapons, such as Laser Tag, are authorized, unless they are sanctioned events conducted under supervision.